learning-zone/angular-basics/README.md

 A service worker is a script that runs in the web browser and manages caching for an application.
 Starting from 5.0.0 version, Angular ships with a service worker implementation.
 Angular service worker is designed to optimize the end user experience of using an application over a slow or unreliable network connection, while also minimizing the risks of serving outdated content.
 Adding a service worker to an Angular application is one of the steps for turning an application into a **Progressive Web App** (also known as a `PWA`).

-Below are the list of design goals of Angular's service workers,
+Below are the list of design goals of Angular\'s service workers,
 * It caches an application just like installing a native application
 * A running application continues to run with the same version of all files without any incompatible files
 * When you refresh the application, it loads the latest fully cached version